JelloSarm/MusicVisuals/README.md

 The camera movement also uses sin and cos to rotate around the center sphere.
 Figuring out circular movement in 3D space was *very* tricky but alas i persevered.

+Jello: I am most proud of my creation of terrain, implementing features that use noise and mapping.
+My terrain function moves based on both Audio and x offset movement Secondly I am most proud of my little space invader type movement giving more depth into the scene.

 # Markdown Tutorial

 This is *emphasis*